alex-ozdemir/alex-ozdemir.github.io/_posts/2016-07-07-unsafe-in-rust-syntactic-patterns.md

-So in some sense, `unsafe` is part of the secret sauce of Rust - it allows programmers to do all the wild memory-unsafe things they need to do to implement awesome data structures, but also requires them to declare that they're doing so, and encourages them to bundle up their unsafe code into safe abstractions.
+So in some sense, `unsafe` is part of the secret sauce of Rust - it allows programmers to do all the wild memory-unsafe things they need to do to implement awesome data structures and interact with the system, but also requires them to declare that they're doing so, and encourages them to bundle up their unsafe code into safe abstractions.

 The thing is, sometimes it's difficult to encapsulate unsafe code inside a safe abstraction.
 In fact, sometimes its even unclear what that actually means.
 In a colloquial sense it means that the Rust type system (including the ownership model) is being respected, but this is still difficult to define and even more difficult to verify.
-In fact, there has lately been [a lot][tootsie] [of discussion][tootsie-discuss] around what the formal model for unsafe should be, without a clear consensus.
+In fact, there has lately been [a lot][tootsie] of [discussion][tootsie-discuss] around what the formal model for unsafe should be, without a clear consensus.

-In light of the theoretical ambiguities, it's worth investigating how unsafe code is currently being used by real-world codebases, that is: "_How_ and _why_ do Rust programs use unsafe code?"
+In light of the more niche or theoretical ambiguities, it's worth investigating how unsafe code is currently being used by real-world codebases, that is:
+"_How_ and _why_ do Rust programs use unsafe code?"

 # The Strategy